cblanks/electron-tail/README.md

 # electron-tail

+## Aims

-Aim: a cross-platform file tailing app based on electron, and nicely configurable a la hyper or VS Code
+A cross-platform file tailing app based on electron, and nicely configurable a la hyper or VS Code

-Questions:
+## Questions

 1. Is there already a project like this?
     - https://github.com/tmoreno/open-log-viewer
 1. What are people's favourite features from tail apps?